FactoryTalk-Optix/Optix_Sample_MultipleRecipesSameControls/README.md

 This example contains a modified version of the `RecipeEditor` from the `TemplateLibrary` which has been adjusted to handle this specific scenario, make sure you don't have any `RecipeEditor` in your project already

+## FT Optix version

+This project was developed with FT Optix 1.3.X

 ## Instructions to replicate this project in your application

 Project is ready to run as a demo but if you want to implement it in your project these are the steps you need to perform